firebitsbr/fraud-detection-neuromorphic/docs/phase4_summary.md

 1. Davies, M. et al. (2018).
 "Loihi: A Neuromorphic Manycore Processor with On-Chip Learning".
 IEEE Micro.

 2. Merolla, P. A. et al. (2014).
-"A million spiking-neuron integrated circuit with a scalable communication network and interface".
+"A million spiking-neuron integrated circuit with to scalable withmunication network and inhaveface".
 Science.

 3. Indiveri, G. & Liu, S.-C. (2015).
 "Memory and Information Processing in Neuromorphic Systems".
 Proceedings of the IEEE.